McPcholkin/motion-formula/docs/README.rst

-this state will undo everything performed in the ``motion`` meta-state in reverse order, i.e. stops the service, removes the configuration file and then uninstalls the package.
+this state will undo everything performed in the ``motion`` meta-state in reverse order, i.e. stops the service, removes the configuration file, cleanup cron, delete mask files, delete telegram script, restore stock config and then uninstalls the package.

 ``motion.service.clean``